Ming Z. Fan

 - Pfizer Young Scientist Award by the Canadian Society of Animal Science (2001)

 Dr. Fan’s core expertise is in the area of gastrointestinal physiology, nutrition and metabolism in pigs.
 His research focuses on understanding how nutrients affect physiological functions, wellbeing and health.
-He is also looking at how nutrients are connected to; and is actively engaging in applying novel functional genomics tools and enzyme biotechnologies to address the issues of environmental sustainability as related to intensive animal production; as well as critical challenges facing animal and human health management.
+He is also looking at how nutrients are connected to and is actively engaging in development of novel enzyme biotechnologies to address the issues of environmental sustainability, such as excessive manure phosphorus excretion, greenhouse gas biogenesis and emission, pathogen and antimicrobial resistance concerns, as related to intensive food animal production as well as critical challenges facing food animal and human health management.

 Dr. Fan has produced a number of papers published in peer-reviewed journals, book chapters, research abstracts in peer-reviewed journals through conference presentations, conference and workshop presentations, and short-version extension publications.
 His most significant contributions to research and practical applications include the following: